 Fitrix Replenishment recognizes that different product lines need review at different intervals.
-These intervals reflect product line characteristics, including sales trends, cost of item, necessary lead time, and seasonality.
+These intervals reflect product line characteristics, including sales trends, cost of item, and necessary lead times.
 This module allows you to:

 - Define Review Periods ranging from one per day to one per month. - Modify review periods or next review date anytime during the review cycle. - Set lag time between usage and calculations for management review. - Run daily expedite report review of all product lines for critical inventory levels outside of the normal replenishment cycles.